Upgrading Mule Runtime Engine(Versions 3.x to 3.n)

 Mule Runtime Version on Runtime Manager

 To migrate following these steps, you must have the Runtime Management Agent installed.
 The agent comes bundled with Mule runtime as of version 3.6.0 and later.
-In case you’re migrating from a Mule runtime version that is is older than that, you must do this migration manually.
+In case you’re migrating from a Mule runtime version that is older than that, you must do this migration manually.

 To ensure that you’ll have less downtime and an easier backup route, we recommend that you initially install your new Mule Runtime on a separate server from where you have your current Mule Runtime installed.
 That way you can set everything up and only then decouple the old server and initiate the new one.